 Recipe ingredients and notes

-• Lemongrass: This fragrant plant (or herb) is very tough and woody.
+- Lemongrass: This fragrant plant (or herb) is very tough and woody.
 It is a staple ingredient for Southeast Asian cuisine.
 Make sure to remove the tough outer layers and use the tender white and light green parts inside.
-Lemongrass is easily found in many Asian groceries.
+Many Asian groceries easily offer lemongrass for sale.
 If you can’t find the fresh lemongrass plant, look for frozen minced lemongrass or lemongrass paste in your local store.

-• Shallot (or onion): make sure it is finely minced.
+- Shallot (or onion): Make sure to finely mince it.

-• Fish sauce: I use Viet Huong’s “Three Crab” fish sauce which can easily be found at Asian and mainstream American grocery stores.
+- Fish sauce: You can easily find Viet Huong’s “Three Crab” fish sauce at both Asian and mainstream American grocery stores.

 How to make Vietnamese chicken curry soup (Ca Ri Ga)